Susan McSween

 I am in possession of facts which make Colonel Dudley criminally responsible for the killing of Mcsween.”

 And in late October 1878 Susan, Chapman and Wallace met together.
-After the meeting Wallace became convinced that Dudley had overstepped his bounds of authority when on July 19 Mcsween’s house was burned and her husband was killed.
+After the meeting Wallace became convinced that colonel Dudley had overstepped his bounds of authority when on July 19 Mcsween’s house was burned and her husband was killed.
 But it was also a whole nother month before Wallace would do anything, which was only to proclaim amnesty to those involved in the LCW.
 Susan moved back to Lincoln into the former Baca home.
 The Baca home was owned by McSween and after the LCW she evicted Baca and his family for aiding the Murphy boys in burning her home and killing her husband.
 The remaining Regulators reportedly stayed the night there occasionally hence starting more rumors from former Sheriff Peppin, Baca and Dudley that the widow was nothing more than a witty-whore.
 Mrs. McSween held her head high and ignored the slanders.
 One day George Peppin needed a military escort to probate court at Lincoln and was led by Dudley’s pal and LT.
 James French.
 French became drunk and burst into Susan’s home claiming he had an arrest warrant for Chapman.
 When asked to produce it, he could not.
 The next day Susan and Chapman filed a complaint over the matter charging French with felonious entry and assault.
 Just a hunch that, The Santa Fe Ring, placed a hit out on Chapman, and in February 1879 he was murdered in the street by a man named Bill Cambell who was in the company of James Dolan and Edgar Waltz.
 Mr. Waltz was then in charge of the old Murphy store that Dolan failed at.
 It was mortgaged to their employers, The Santa Fe Ring and seized.
 Huston Chapman was not only murdered but his body was burned also.
 Mrs. Mcsween believes they set the body on fire intentionally to destroy any evidence the lawyer might have had on them.
 Other reports suggest that the gun was fired so close that the black powder flinging from the barrel onto Chapmans clothes ignited.

 Now Wallace had to act, he made a trip to Lincoln and formed The Lincoln County Rifles to round up the violent offenders that were still dispensing warlike gun clouds.
 Wallace chose men like Juan Patron and Martin Chavez to head the organization, which only lasted a few months.